Easter week in Spain brings a host of different sensations #EasterinSpain

 The Palm Sunday procession in Elche features the customary palm leaves and is one of the most beautiful of any held in Spain.
 During Easter week in Cartagena the culmination of the processions is especially moving, with thousands of people joining their voices in song to intone the "Salve Maria" to the Virgin Mary.
 Easter week in Lorca is especially original –the processions include figures and scenes from the bible and from ancient civilisations.
 In the province of Albacete, the crowning moment in Easter week in Hellín is the "tamborada", when the sound of up to 20,000 drums invades the town.
 Easter week in Cáceres is unique for its "cofradías" dating from the 15th century, and Easter week in Murcia has moments of breathtaking emotion such as on Easter Saturday, when the procession of "Cristo Yacente" passes beneath the Santo Domingo arch.

-Each one of these celebrations is special, unique and different, as well as the rest of Easter week events that have the International Tourist Interest designation, in the following cities: Granada, in Andalusia; Zaragoza, in Aragon; Crevillent and Orihuela, in the Valencia Region; Medina de Rioseco, Medina del Campo, Ávila and Palencia, in Castile-León; Toledo, in Castile-La Mancha; and Viveiro and Ferrol, in Galicia.
-Once you have discovered them, you'll want to return to Spain for Easter week.
+Each one of these celebrations is special, unique and different, as are the other Semana Santa celebrations declared to be of International Tourist Interest in Spain, held in Granada in Andalusia; Zaragoza, Albalate del Arzobispo, Alcaliz, Alcorisa, Andorra, Calanda, Híjar, La Puebla de Híjar, Samper de Calanda and Urrea de Gaén in Aragón; Crevillent and Orihuela in the Region of Valencia; Medina de Rioseco, Medina del Campo, Ávila and Palencia in Castilla y León; Toledo in Castilla – La Mancha; and Viveiro and Ferrol in Galicia.
+Once you experience them, you will be longing to return to Spain for Semana Santa.